 |Psychological factors ||Stress|

-Because of the potentially life-threatening nature of diarrhea, rapid, yet thorough, assessment is imperative.
+Rapid, yet thorough, assessment of diarrhea is imperative because of the potentially life-threatening nature of diarrhea.
 Few standardized assessment tools are available, and studies suggest that, as a result, standardized assessment is rare in the clinical setting.
 For a complete assessment, one author suggests obtaining background information from the patient that includes the type and extent of the patient’s cancer, anticancer treatment, comorbid factors, coexisting symptoms, patient and provider perceptions, as well as a thorough description of the diarrhea.
 Stringent monitoring conducted at least weekly is indicated during therapy using chemotherapeutic agents known to cause diarrhea.
-The NCI’s Common Terminology Criteria for Adverse Events (Table 1) evaluate diarrhea by number of stools per day, incontinence, and increase in ostomy output compared to baseline.
+The NCI’s Common Terminology Criteria for Adverse Events (Table 1) evaluate diarrhea by the following:

 |Nauseab||1||Loss of appetite without alteration in eating habits|